dhbikoff/Android-Breakout-Scala/README.md

 Android Breakout In Scala
 =========================

-This is a quick and fugly port of my Breakout for Android app.
-The next step will be refactoring the code to use Scala best practices and collections.

 A note on compiling:

 After much fighting with different build configs, this is my suggested dev environment for Android and Scala.